kahing/catfs/README.md

 Entire file is cached if it's open for read, even if nothing is actually read.

-Data is first written to the cache and the entire file is always written back to the original filesystem on `close()`, so effectively it's a write-through cache.
-Note that even changing one byte will cause the entire file to be re-written.
+Data is written-through to the source and also cached for each write.
+In case of non-sequential writes, `catfs` detects `ENOTSUP` emitted by filesystems like `goofys` and falls back to flush the entire file on `close()`.
+Note that in the latter case even changing one byte will cause the entire file to be re-written.

 Paging in/writeback are done in background threads.
 All other requests are serviced on the same thread, so many operations could block each